hrishi-19/text-anaylzer/README.md

 # text-anaylzer
-A Django project with analyzes the text and gives back the required result.
+A Django project which analyzes the text and gives back the required result.